slate-engineering/slate-for-chrome/README.md

 ## Version 2.1
 Features:
 * Mass upload images from any website
-* Upload to multiple slates
+* Upload to multiple slates at once
-* Add multiple Slate accounts
+* Add all of your Slate accounts
 * Welcome screen after install